-I have six siblings, three brothers ahead of me, two brothers below, and one little sister at the end!
+I have seven siblings, three brothers ahead of me, three brothers below, and one little sister!
 I am smack in the middle of a pretty wild bunch.
-For most of my life I was the only girl in my family until little sister, Asher, came along when I was 15.
+For most of my life, I was the only girl in my family until Little Sister Asher came along when I was 15.

 Where do you live?

 I live high up in the mountains of Colorado in Summit County.
 I live about 20 minutes away from four major ski resorts…but I oddly almost never go skiing (or snowboarding in my case) and instead stay warm and cozy in my kitchen.

 This is such a hard question for me to answer because every recipe that I put on the site I truly love.
 A few of the recipes that I’m always making over and over are my Homemade Naan and my Simple Chocolate Birthday Cake.

 This is going to sound so odd, but it has got to be fresh fruits and veggies.
 If I could eat only one thing for the rest of my life it would be a bowl of roasted veggies and avocado…with a side of toast and a ball of burrata…obviously.

 I find inspiration everywhere, but my main source of inspiration is the seasons.
 My very favorite thing to do is to create recipes around the seasons.
 Using the produce that is in season is what I love most, and I love playing off the moods of each season.
 For example, in the summer things are light and bright, but in the fall, they turn a bit, and become a little heavier and cozier.
 My family is also a huge source of inspiration for me.
 I have a few siblings and cousins that love to travel, so they’re always providing me with new ideas for ethnic foods.
 I love to take recipes inspired from other countries and make them a bit more approachable for my readers.
 Another source of inspiration for me, is color and design.
 I can see a set of colors and create a recipe based off of that color palette.
 It sounds odd, but I have a love for design and can find recipe inspiration through that!